-Looking forward, the hope is that one day such clocks can then be linked across continental or even global scales.
+Looking forward, the hope is that one day these clocks can then be linked across continental or even global scales.
 Once the difference in local geopotential values is taken into account, it will allow for the direct comparisons of clocks for metrological, time distribution purposes.
-Further, the process can then also be reversed: observed differences in the frequencies of clocks operating at far-flung locations can be used to infer geopotential differences directly.
-This real-time "geo potentiometer" would revolutionize the field of geodesy.
+Further, the process can also be reversed: observed differences in the frequencies of clocks operating at far-flung locations can be used to infer geopotential differences directly; so-called "Chronometric Leveling." [,] This real-time "geo potentiometer" would revolutionize the field of geodesy.